Getting started with a trial

 Timeline is most powerful when tasks have dependencies and start dates so you can see how work connects.
 As work progresses, you can easily drag and drop them to see schedules and conflicts.

-Have more questions as you get up and running with Premium?
+Have more questions as you get up and running with Premium or Business?
 Check out these resources: